 Walking in the middle of Chiapas is out of the ordinary, and it is one of the many pleasures of this destination.
 On foot, on horseback, by bike or even by kayak, you can get lost in the middle of the Selva Lacandona, in the Zapatista zone, or visit the incredible Sima de las cotorras to discover the many birds that hide there and that you can’t find anywhere else.

 The Indians of Chiapas are not descendants of the famous Aztecs, located in northern Mexico, but of the Mayans.
-In spite of the hostility of these places that abound in wild life, people live in communion with nature and are always ready to share their way of life and beliefs with curious adventurers.
+Despite the hostility of these places, which are full of wild life, the people live in communion with nature and are always ready to share their way of life and their beliefs with curious adventurers.

-There are 11 different indigenous peoples in Chiapas who have lost none of their authenticity or customs.
-They welcome modernity without losing or forgetting the history that built them and the way of life that characterizes them.
-That is what makes them so authentic.
-In Ocosingo, you will see the Tzeltal Indians going down to the local open-air market to sell their crops in traditional Mexican clothing, as has probably been the case for decades.
-These open-air markets, like the one at the Mercado Viejo in San Cristóbal de las Casas, are filled with Mexican crafts, traditional Mexican food and some typical Mexican items.
-These include alebrijes, the beautiful wooden sculptures popularized by the movie Coco that will find a place in your garden or living room if you’re wondering what to bring back from Mexico.
+There are 11 different indigenous peoples in Chiapas who have lost none of their authenticity nor their customs.
+They welcome modernity without losing or forgetting the history that built them, nor the way of life that characterizes them.
+This is what makes them so authentic.
+In Ocosingo, you will see the Tzeltal Indians come down to the local open-air market to sell their crops in traditional Mexican clothing, as they have probably done for decades.
+These open-air markets, like the Mercado Viejo in San Cristobal de las Casas, are full of Mexican handicrafts, traditional Mexican food and some typical Mexican artifacts.
+For example, there are the alebrijes, the beautiful wooden sculptures popularized by the movie Coco, which will find a place of choice in your garden or your living room if you wonder what to bring back from Mexico.

-In Tuxtla Gutierrez, the capital of the state of Chiapas, locals and well-informed vacationers visit the Marimba Park after dark.
-This highly colorful and musical place is the cradle of Marimba, the traditional music of Chiapas.
+In Tuxtla Gutierrez, the capital of the state of Chiapas, locals and discerning vacationers alike head to the Marimba Park after dark.
+This colorful and musical place is the birthplace of the Marimba, the traditional music of Chiapas.

-Here reigns a canteen spirit with large tables and always a lot of simplicity.
+Here, there is a canteen spirit with large tables and always a lot of simplicity.
 From the city, you can also visit the famous “Cañon del Sumidero”.
-This majestic geological fault through which the Grijalva River flows from central Chiapas to the Gulf of Mexico.
+This majestic geological fault through which the Grijalva River flows from the center of Chiapas to the Gulf of Mexico.